Army Men: Sarge's Heroes: Critical response

 Although Mendheim, two decades later, remembered the contemporaneous reviews of Army Men: Sarge's Heroes as "decent", aggregates of professional review scores paint a more middling picture.
 On GameRankings, average ratings of versions of the game range from 49% to 62%.
 The consensus was it was far better in concept than execution, a fun, humorous and promising action game at its core marred by issues related to the visuals and technical aspects.
-Reviews from Next Generation and GamePro suggested it was enjoyable if its serious faults can be accepted.
 The general recommendation was a rental.